Isoperimetric Inequalities in Normed Planes: Introduction

+Based on the above decompositions, we prove a formula for the isoperimetric defect related to the signed areas of $\pi_{cw}^0(\gamma)$ and $\pi_{sym}^0(\gamma)$.
+Our approach, besides providing another proof of the isoperimetric inequality of \cite{Busemann1}, also gives rise to some improved isometric inequalities whose equalities hold only for symmetric or constant width curves.
+These results generalize the results of \cite{Zwier1} and \cite{Zwier3} in the euclidean plane.
+We also give a proof of Lhuilier's inequality, taking advantage of the fact that our proof holds for smooth unit circles as well as for polygonal unit circles.

 The paper is organized as follows: In section 2 we define the admissible curves associated with the unitary ball of a normed plane.
 In section 3 we discuss mixed areas.
-In section 4 we decompose the space of admissible curves with zero dual length in $2$ orthogonal subspaces and define the Wigner caustic and constant width measure set as the projections of a curve in these subspaces.
+In section 4 we decompose the space of admissible curves with zero dual length in two orthogonal subspaces and discuss the properties of the projections of a curve in these subspaces.
 In section 5 we prove the improved isoperimetric inequalities, which are the main results of the paper.